Skip to main content

 • It might be trickier to produce the boards

-• The more open ended questions may require slightly more facilitation, active listening training is provided at the volunteer training sessions
+• The more open ended questions may require slightly more facilitation and active listening.

 Question 1 (First Panel)